lakenen/serialize-selection/README.md

 * `start` - the start offset of the selection from the reference node
 * `end` - the end offset of the selection from the reference node
+* `content` - the string content of the saved selection
 * `restore` - shortcut method to restore the selection